Slovak Extraliga: Teams

-2021–22 season
+2025–26 season

 Season structure

-The Tipos Extraliga season is divided into a regular season from late September through the beginning of March, when teams play against each other in a pre-defined schedule, and playoffs from March to April, which is an elimination tournament at which two teams play against each other to win the best-of-seven series in order to advance to the next round.
+The Tipsport Liga season is divided into a regular season from late September through the beginning of March, when teams play against each other in a pre-defined schedule, and playoffs from March to April, which is an elimination tournament at which two teams play against each other to win the best-of-seven series in order to advance to the next round.
 The winner of playoffs is crowned the Slovak champion, (Slovenský majster in Slovak) and receives the Vladimir Dzurilla Trophy.

 Regular season

-The regular season is a round-robin, where each team plays 50 games.
+The regular season is a round-robin and each team plays 54 games.
 Three points are awarded for winning in regulation time, two points for winning in overtime or a shootout, one point for losing in overtime or a shootout, and zero points for losing in regulation time.
 At the end of the regular season, the team that finishes with the most points is crowned the league champion.
 The six highest-ranked teams by points qualify directly for the playoffs.
 The four teams ranked 7–10 play a best-of-five series and battle for the two remaining playoffs spots.
-The lowest ranked team after the regular season plays in a relegation series called Play-Out against the best team from the second-tier league Slovak 1.
-Liga.
-The two teams battle to win a best-of-seven series of Play-Out to qualify for the next Tipos Extraliga season.
-Before the 2018–19 season, the eight highest-ranked teams qualified for the playoffs.
+The lowest ranked team after the regular season is a relegated to the second-tier league Slovenská hokejová liga.

 If two or more teams end up tied in points, the seeds are determined by the following tiebreaker format: